danielalcalde/encap/README.md

 If you want to execute different slurm instances in parallel you can use the -sl_i <n> argument.
 This will create n different slurm jobs.

 ## Configuring SSH (untested with newest features)
 The script can be also executed on a remote server through ssh.
-For this a mirror of the local folder is created on the remote server.
+For this, a mirror of the local folder is created on the remote server.

 ```bash
 encap run scripts/my_script.py -name <version_name> -vm <machine name>